grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 [//]: # (This story might be able to capture the feeling of the nebula part of Wrath of Kahn --- slow, silent tension of watching the two ships pass silently by each other --- all happening in Cassandra's earphones maybe?)

+She tapped Hemi on the shoulder.
+"Go get us some coffee Hemi, I don't want anyone falling asleep."
+This was true, but she also knew operating the sonar was mind-numbing work, and even a few minutes off the headset would have Hemi back sharper than before.
+As he rose, she took the headset from him and sat down in the chair next to Cassandra.

+She let Cassandra do the operating.
+It would be bad practice to take over when she didn't have the full picture of the sound environment around her boat.
+Cassandra was carefully tracking the bearing of the ship's engines, now only a little more than 1000 meters off as they approached the closest point in their search patter.
+It was only a few tens of seconds after Percy sat down that the engines went silent.
+Cassandra took advantage of the pause in their search and the silence it yielded to scan around and search for any new contacts.
+She slowly turned the directional control wheel of the sonar around, her eyes closed, listening intently.

+Suddenly she opened her big eyes and looked at Percy.
+"What's that?"
+She whispered almost to herself.

+Percy turned up the volume on her headset.
+"I don't hear anything."
+Percy said.
+The younger woman had phenomenal ears, and Percy knew that.

+"Directly towards out bow.
+It's some kind of regular clicking."

+"Not a new contact then?"

+"Could be... but that doesn't feel right.
+Maybe something organic... like a dolphin or something."
+Cassandra picked up Hemi's pencil and tapped it lightly against the steel of the directional wheel in time to what she was hearing.
+It was a rapid beat with an irregular pattern:

+.... ...... ...  .... ..... ....... .. .....

+She tapped away vigorously.
+After a minute the patter had started to shift:

+..... ..... .... ..... .... ...... ....

+Hemi returned with the coffee and looked questioningly at Cassandra's pencil drumming.

+Percy stood up, handing him back the headset as she took a hot tin cup of coffee from him.
+"Cassandra says she's got something weird.
+Certainly not like anything I've ever heard described before.
+You should definitely listen to it with your expert ears Hemi."

+Hemi put the headset on and watched Cassandra's pencil work.
+The pattern was steadily shifting, becoming more defined:

+... ... .... ... ... ... .... ... .. ... ...